 Christmas can be a stressful time and the added pressure of choosing which relatives to spend time with, or trying to squeeze extended family members into your home, can really put a dampener on the celebrations.
 At HOKO, we understand the impact of space on how you interact with your home so this year we’ve asked our top interior designers and Architects for some ideas that will help to create more space around your home:

-Homes come in all shapes and sizes, but in our experience, one key design feature is often overlooked; no matter how big or small, it’s vital that a house is designed with ‘negative space’ in mind.
+Whilst houses come in all shapes and sizes, one key design feature is often overlooked; no matter how big or small, it’s vital that a house is designed with ‘negative space’ in mind.

 What is ‘negative’ space?